matt-harvey/boilermatic/README.rst

 Boilermatic requires:

--	A Tcl interpreter;
+-	A Tcl interpreter
--	Tk; and
+-	Tk
--	Ttk.
+-	Ttk

 Boilermatic has been tested with tclsh8.5 only; however, it is likely to work with other Tcl interpreters.